chapter five

 This chapter covers

-• Why agents need external knowledge bases
+• Understanding why agents need external knowledge bases

-• Building structure-based search tools for file system exploration
+• Building structure-based search tools for filesystem exploration

-• Extending agent capabilities through the Callback pattern
+• Extending agent capabilities through the callback pattern

-Figure 5.1 Book structure overview - Chapter 5 in focus.
+Figure 5.1 Book structure overview: chapter 5 in focus

 5.1 The problem of using internal data

-5.1.1 The simple case: Single file
+5.1.1 A simple case: Single file

 5.2 Types of search methods